google/ksp/docs/ksp2.md

    pass the system property `-Dorg.gradle.debug=true` in the Gradle command line.

 ## Transitioning from KSP1 to KSP2
-KSP1 and KSP2 are supported by an unified KSP Gradle plugin.
+KSP1 and KSP2 are supported by a unified KSP Gradle plugin.
 The current versioning scheme, `<Kotlin Version>-<KSP Version>`, will remain at least until KSP1 is deprecated.
 This allows switching between KSP1 and KSP2 easily with a single `ksp.useKSP2=<true|false>` property in Gradle projects.